Last Updated on by

 How to Wax Wood Cabinets

-Waxing wood cabinets is a fairly simple process.
+Waxing wood cabinets, like the one that can be acquired from the top custom closet business in Houston, is a fairly simple process.
 It’s much like painting but it’s not quite as messy.
 You can apply furniture wax to give your cabinets a glowing shine or even opt for stained waxes that will alter the color of your finish.
 Linda chose to add a second layer of dark wax so that’s why the finished outcome is much darker than the vanity she originally received.

 Materials You Need: